replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/04-releasing-the-application/assignment.md

 your software.

 By default, Replicated creates three release channels for each application: `Unstable`, `Beta`, and `Stable`.
-We are going to release our updates to Harbor across all three of those channels.
+We're going to release our updates to Harbor across all three of those channels.

 Preparing to Release
 ====================

-Before we release, we need to make sure we are authenticated to the Replicated Platform.
-We are going to use an API token to do that.
+Before we release, we need to make sure we're authenticated to the Replicated Platform.
+We're going to use an API token to do that.
 The lab setup created one for you.
 Let's set it in an environment variable.